rogsme/yams.media/content/config/bazarr.md

 [![bazarr-4](/pics/bazarr-4.png)](/pics/bazarr-4.png)

-In the end, you should have something simillar to this:
+In the end, you should have something similar to this:

 [![bazarr-5](/pics/bazarr-5.png)](/pics/bazarr-5.png)